 No Pain, No Gain

-So if you are not accustomed to momentarily sacrificing creature comforts and delaying gratification for the promise of attaining a financial objective, then perhaps this post may not work for you.
+So, if you are not accustomed to momentarily sacrificing creature comforts and delaying gratification to attain a financial objective, this post may not work for you.

-Nevertheless, I do encourage you to consider some or all of these recommended behaviors as I’ve attained some success in utilizing these frugal hacks to achieve my financial goals, including getting out of waist-deep debt as I started this journey with a negative net worth.
+I’ve successfully utilized these frugal hacks to achieve my financial goals, including getting out of waist-deep debt, as I started this journey with a negative net worth.

-At the age of 23, I embarked on a journey from the Philippines with a $3000 debt, determined to make a new life for myself.
-As an international student, I resorted to using credit cards to pay for my education, which inevitably led to an uncontrollable accumulation of debt.
+At 23, I embarked on a journey from the Philippines with a $3000 debt, determined to make a new life for myself.
+As an international student, I resorted to using credit cards to pay for my education, inevitably leading to an uncontrollable debt accumulation.
 However, after graduating, I devoted myself tirelessly to work and save, gradually freeing myself from this financial burden.
-Today, I am sharing the strategies that helped me navigate this challenging situation and emerge stronger than ever.
+Today, I share the strategies that helped me navigate this challenging situation and emerge stronger than ever.

 5 Heavyweight Saving Strategies: